-The jewel yam, commonly available at grocery stores throughout the United States, is not a yam at all -- it is a variety of sweet potato.
-While this root vegetable is available all year round, the best harvest for jewel yams occurs from September through March.
+The jewel yam, commonly available at grocery stores throughout the United States, is not a yam at all but in fact a variety of sweet potato.
+While this root vegetable is available year-round, the best harvest for jewel yams occurs from September through March.
 This vegetable has an orange flesh with a darker orange skin.
 The nutritional value of jewel yams makes them a go-to vegetable for good health.

-One medium jewel yam -- approximately a 1/2-lb. in weight -- contains 130 calories, according to MyFitnessPal.
+One medium jewel yam — approximately 130 grams — contains about 100 calories, according to LIVESTRONG's food database MyPlate.
 Many people treat sweet potatoes like regular potatoes, roasting them and adding butter and sour cream for flavor.
-Doing so adds 102 calories from 1 tbsp. of butter and 30 calories per tbsp. of sour cream.
+Doing so adds 102 calories from one tablespoon of salted butter and 23 calories per tablespoon of sour cream.

-While the sugar content in vegetables usually isn't a problem for most people, if you have sensitivities to sugar it can present a problem.
-Jewel yams contain a high level of sugar -- 7 g.
+Jewel yams contain a high level of sugar at seven grams.
 Despite this, the jewel yam is a low glycemic index vegetable, recommended for those with diabetes.
-The American Diabetes Association refers to the jewel yam as a "superfood," suggesting diabetics replace regular potatoes with these sweet potatoes.
+The American Diabetes Association refers to sweet potatoes as a "superfood," suggesting diabetics replace regular potatoes with these types of sweet potatoes.